redconfetti/redconfetti.github.io/_posts/2013-08-30-exploring-bundler-commands.md

 # Bundle Inject

-Bundle Inject is an undocumented feature added on [November 29, 2012, in version 1.3.0.pre](https://github.com/bundler/bundler/blob/master/CHANGELOG.md#130pre-nov-29-2012), implemented by Engine Yard likely for their own automation.
+Bundle Inject is an undocumented feature added on [November 29, 2012, in version 1.3.0.pre], implemented by Engine Yard likely for their own automation.
 This command allows you to add gems to your Gemfile from the command line.
+[Great jorb Engine Yard]!

+[November 29, 2012, in version 1.3.0.pre]: https://github.com/bundler/bundler/blob/master/CHANGELOG.md#130pre-nov-29-2012
-[Great jorb Engine Yard](http://www.youtube.com/watch?v=8C4ayBHTES0)!
+[Great jorb Engine Yard]: http://www.youtube.com/watch?v=8C4ayBHTES0

 ``` shell
 $ bundle inject